pleabargain/EnglishHelpsYourCareer/introductory_statements.md

   - This page highlights the things we discussed today.

 - resources
-  - Lot of pages about English and it's usage.
+  - An incredible collection of English resources!

 - practice
   - These are unique questions generated for you!
 All of the questions have answers.
 Click on the arrow to see them.
 Challenge yourself by speaking the question and answer out loud.
 If you don't recognize a word, highlight and search for the definition.